-It was in 1965, when King Features, the owners of the Flash Gordon series, decided to venture into comic book publishing, that Williamson got his first proper crack at illustrating the character.
+It was in 1965, when King Features, the owners of the Flash Gordon property, decided to venture into comic book publishing, that Williamson got his first proper crack at illustrating the character.
 Due to tight deadlines, Williamson was only able to draw three issues, plus an additional cover.
 But, oh, in that short space of time he rendered some incredibly exquisite artwork, full of both dynamic excitement and delicate beauty.
 The writing on these stories, of which Williamson also had a hand in, is at times a little simplistic, the plotting a bit dodgy.
 But the stunning artwork by Williamson more than makes up for any deficiencies in the stories.

 Williamson’s next opportunity to draw Flash Gordon came in 1980, when the Dino De Laurentiis-produced movie was in the works.
 Williamson was hired to illustrate the comic book adaptation of the film.
 Initially enthusiastic at the assignment, Williamson soon found it becoming a chore due to a lack of reference material and last-minute script changes.
 Also, when De Laurentiis decided to take the film in a more campy direction, Williamson, long-time Flash Gordon fan that he was, felt disappointed.